 One in six people in the UK has a hearing impairment, and this number will increase as the population ages.
 Yet only 40% of people who could benefit from hearing aids have them, and most people who have the devices don’t use them often enough.
 A major reason for this low uptake and use is the perception that hearing aids perform poorly.

 We are organising a series of machine learning challenges to enhance hearing-aid signal processing and to better predict how people perceive speech-in-noise.

-The first Enhancement Challenge (CEC1) is about enhancing the processing of hearing aid signals to improve the intelligibility of speech in noise.
-The scenario is a living room, one target talker and one interfering noise source.
+The first Enhancement Challenge (CEC1) was about enhancing the processing of hearing aid signals to improve the intelligibility of speech in noise.
+The scenario was a living room, one target talker and one interfering noise source.
 The challenge is now closed.
 The challenge workshop was held on the 16th and 17th September 2021.
-You can find out more about the workshop, and find links to papers, slides and videos of presentations, here.
+You can find out more about the workshop, and find links to papers, slides and videos of presentations here.